 The easiest cake you’ll ever make, this recipe requires absolutely no baking and just a few minutes.
 All you’ll need are a stand mixer and a baking dish!

-- Layer the Cake.
-Arrange the Oreos in a single layer in the bottom of a baking dish.
-Spread part of the whipped cream mixture on top.
+3. Add another layer.
 Repeat until there are three layers of cookies and whipped cream, and make sure to end with a layer of whipped cream.
 Sprinkle the chocolate chips on top.

 Tips and Tricks

-- If you don’t have a stand mixer, use a hand mixer and a large mixing bowl.
+• If you don’t have a stand mixer, use a hand mixer and a large mixing bowl

-- Fill in any gaps in the Oreo layers by crushing up more cookies, and sprinkling them in any sparse spaces.
+• Fill in any gaps in the Oreo layers by crushing up more cookies, and sprinkling them in any sparse spaces.

-- Mix up the flavor!
+• Mix up the flavor!
 Experiment with different Oreos to create fun-flavored icebox cakes.

-- Make it gluten-free by using gluten-free Oreos, or swapping them out with your favorite gluten-free chocolate wafers.
+• Make it gluten-free by using gluten-free Oreos, or swapping them out with your favorite gluten-free chocolate wafers.

-- Create smooth, clean pieces of cake by running a knife under hot water, and wiping it clean after each cut.
+• Create smooth, clean pieces of cake by running a knife under hot water, and wiping it clean after each cut.

-- Use Cool Whip.
+• Use Cool Whip.
 To save time and make this recipe unbelievably quick, skip making the whipped cream layer, and opt for whipped cream instead.
 It won’t taste quite as rich and delicious, but it will still be good!

 How to Store